KilianKistenbroker/Journey-Up/README.md

 # Journey-Up
-This is a 2-D platformer game being made with Android Studio for mobile devices.
+This is a demo of a 2-D platforming game being made with Android Studio for mobile devices.

 The purpose of this project is to display my knowledge of data structures, programming methodologies, operating system principles, and algorithms using